sfelli/angular-jenkins-sonar/README.md

 - The `.editorconfig` file has been updated with Jenkinsfile configuration
 - The `is-ci` package has been added to detect whether we're running in a build environment or not
 - The `src/karma.conf.js` and the `e2e/protractor.conf.js` files have been updated to make tests run successfully in a Docker container
+- The `karma-sonarqube-reporter` has been added to record test execution data in SonarQube's format
+- The `src/karma.conf.js` file has been updated to record test execution data when running tests with coverage reporting
 - The `README.md` file has been updated with Jenkins and SonarQube badges
 - The `sonar-project.properties` file has been added with Sonar Scanner configuration
 - The `src/app/app-routing.module.spec.ts` file has been added to achieve 100% test coverage